Sapa Rice Terraces: My Experience on a 2-Day Trekking Tour

 One of the biggest attractions, apart from the rice terraces of Sapa, are the ethnic groups that live in the area.
 You mostly meet three types: the Hmong, the Dao and the Tay.
 The Hmongs and the Dao are the most common to see in the village.
+Local markets, such as the Bac Ha Market, are excellent places to experience this cultural diversity, where residents sell agricultural products, handmade textiles and handicrafts.

 Dressed in their traditional clothes they always greet you very sympathetically.
 They ask you where you are from and then trying to sell you some souvenir normally made by them.
 Their most typical phrase is: “Buy something for me, sir”.
 Anyone can appreciate that sympathy, that smile on their face and that they are always making jokes whether you buy or not.

-Trekking in Sapa – Friendly Hmongs
+Trekking in Sapa with the Friendly Hmongs

 During the tour the Hmongs didn’t try to sell us anything.
 They just walked around with us, occasionally telling you something, making jokes and laughing at each other.
 You could ask them about their life in Sapa, and even though the older ones didn’t speak English, the younger ones would answer you in fluent English.